BrennanB/quartz/content/Obsidian Tips.md

 for example the mentor page has a few aliases that when you search using a link will show up.
 This can help a lot with things that go under the same name but have different capitalization.
 It also can be used for things that may have multiple reasonable names, for example [[Eliminations|Playoffs]] and [[Eliminations|Eliminations]] both link to the same page.

+### Table of Contents

+If there is a page you don't want to show the table of contents, you can add `showToc: false` to the frontmatter

+### Date

+Setting a correct date for a note, you can add a `date` object in the front matter

 ### Tags

 You can also add a tag attribute to add tags to a page.